magnusdv/pedprobr/README.md

 #> b/b 0.13793103 0.27586207 0.0000000
 ```

-For example, the output confirms the intuitive result that the parents
+The output confirms the intuitive result that the parents cannot both be
-cannot both be homozygous for the same allele.
-The most likely
+homozygous for the same allele.
+The most likely combination is that one
-combination is that one parent is heterozygous `a/b`, while the other is
+parent is heterozygous `a/b`, while the other is homozygous `b/b`.
-homozygous `b/b`.